 The magic jams are gone, and you can buy whatever you want as long as you have the cash.
 Instead, as far as collectibles, the heart containers work like the later Zelda games, where you need to find four of them to extend your life meter.
 Additionally, there are also twenty Tinkerbats, corrupted by dark magic, hidden throughout.
 They don’t give you much directly, but if you want a good ending you’d better track them down.

 The quality of the writing is even better than the past games.
 The characters always had a semblance of goofiness about them, but their dialogue is livelier, and funnier.
 There’s also a wider cast of supporting characters, mostly associated with absurd subquests.
 For example, in Saliva Island, you need to shine sunlight onto a set of ruins in order to unlock something.
-There are two girls who are visiting on vacation and are grumbling at the lack of water.
+There are two girls, Twitch and Vinegar, who are visiting on vacation and are grumbling at the lack of water.
 After you manage to create a pool for them (created by capturing the smell of their roasting ham and giving it to drooling dragon), they change into swimsuits and apply sun tan lotion, providing the necessary reflection for the sun rays to reflect of off.
 From a pure puzzle solving standpoint, these subquests rarely really make a whole lot of sense, but their requirements are usually easy telegraphed, so their ridiculous solutions often act as their own reward.

 The music is once again supplied by Jake Kaufman, remixing some tunes from previous games while supplying a whole slew of new songs.
 The sound quality is improved over Risky’s Revenge, and most of the compositions are better too, with more than a few tracks that would sound perfectly at home in a Castlevania game.